Tina Gilbertson, MA, LPC, RCC

 Years ago as a young adult, I found myself feeling unfulfilled.
 My life in New York City and my career in television should have been fun and exciting, but I wasn’t happy.
 I decided to seek counseling to find out what the heck was wrong with me.

 My experience in therapy changed the course of my life.

 I underwent a personal renaissance as my self-awareness deepened.
 I was using some of my aptitudes – reasoning, writing and teaching – in my work, but the most important element was still missing.

 As my heart opened up to fully experience the pain of my career dissatisfaction, a desire to help and support others came to the fore.
 Service was the missing piece of the puzzle for me.
 That’s how I decided to become a therapist.

-I’m pleased to be a member of the following organizations.
+I’m proud to be a member of the American Counseling Association.